astroturfcss/astroturf/README.md

 - **stylesheetTagName**: (default: `'stylesheet'`) The tag identifier used to locate inline stylesheets declarations.
 - **cssTagName**: (default: `'css'`) The tag identifier used to locate inline css literals and extract them.
 - **styledTagName**: (default: `'styled'`) The tag identifier used to locate components.
-- **extension**: (default: `'.css'`) the extension used for extracted "virtual" files.
+- **extension**: (default: `.'module.css'`) the extension used for extracted "virtual" files.
 Change to whatever file type you want webpack to process extracted literals as.
+It's generally best to use a `.module.*` extension because `css-loader` automatically processes files ending with a `.module` extension as CSS modules.
 - **enableCssProp**: (default: true) compiles `css` props to styled components.
 - **enableDynamicInterpolations**: (default: 'cssProp') enables or disables custom value interpolation, You can disable this feature if you need to target environments that do not support CSS custom properties.